 Heating Human Milk in the Microwave

-Frozen or refrigerated human milk is best heated by holding the container of milk under cool running water and gradually adding warmer water until the milk is thawed and warmed to room temperature.
+Refrigerated human milk is best heated by holding the container of milk under cool running water and gradually adding warmer water until the milk is warmed to room temperature.
 If running water is not available, a pan of water can be heated on the stove.
 The container of milk can be placed in the warm water once it has been removed from the heat source.
-Milk can also be defrosted in the refrigerator overnight.
+Once heated, it should be gently shaken to even out the temperature and mix the fat particles into the milk.
+Test a drop of milk on the top of your hand before feeding.
+It should feel lukewarm.